blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 [^2]: ["Do You Pay The One?"
 Wall Scroll](https://store.commandzone.com/products/do-you-pay-the-one-wall-scroll) Command Zone Store

 On this topic, I would like to give an honorable (or dishonorable?) mention to [Charismatic Conqueror](https://scryfall.com/card/lcc/70/charismatic-conqueror), another card with similar design.
-Although it doesn't generate a direct resource advantage, but rather battlefield presence with creature tokens, this card also generates constant interruption on each action.
+Although it doesn't generate a direct resource advantage — rather, board presence with creature tokens, this card also generates constant interruption on each action.
 This type of mechanic naturally forces slower matches by adding a decision layer to each play and perhaps should stay away from lower brackets.

-### Thassa saturation
+### Thassa's Saturation

 One of the most common win conditions (if not the most common) in bracket 4 and cEDH decks is [Thassa's Oracle](https://scryfall.com/card/thb/73/thassas-oracle), mainly in combination with [Demonic Consultation](https://scryfall.com/card/mb2/181/demonic-consultation), [Tainted Pact](https://scryfall.com/card/sta/33/tainted-pact) or [Doomsday](https://scryfall.com/card/a25/88/doomsday).
 Whoever has never heard of this card probably hasn't had contact with more competitive formats — and that's okay.